nicholasverdugo/RestoringRiis/7-21-Session1.md

 *As you enter the room, a dark figure stands in the corner.
 They turn slowly, raising their hands as their hoods falls to reveal a black beak.
 Combat begins.*

 *As the corvid sorcerer lays dying, they croak out "you fools...you've wasted your time, my job is completed.
-T
+The grove by the creek will fall, and Vecna's influence will become stronger over Riis.
+Those foolish gnomes who resisted me are rotting away as we speak in the swamp temple...a fitting end for their nature loving kind."